 He will sleep on the Rolano every night, which will bring him back every morning to the exact GPS location where he stopped swimming the day before to resume his journey.

 Swimming through the Great Pacific Garbage Patch

-will also provide a platform for scientific ocean research.
+The project, dubbed The Longest Swim, will also provide a platform for scientific ocean research.

 Scientists from several United States institutions will collect data, including on plankton species and radiation levels, to contribute to oceanic and medical research.

 The very slow speed at which Lecomte and the Rolano will be crossing the Pacific creates optimum conditions for collecting samples and making observations.

 In the last months of the journey, Lecomte will swim across the Great Pacific Garbage Patch, a key area for research as it is the biggest concentration of microplastic in the open ocean.

 The crew will collect daily data on the amount and type of marine plastic, on microscopic life forms living in the water and on the plastic, and on ocean acidity.